 - Numerous Buyers and Sellers: This is perhaps the most critical characteristic.
 A large number of participants on both sides of the market ensures that no single entity can exert undue influence on the price.
 Each participant is a "price taker," meaning they accept the prevailing market price.

 - Homogeneous Products: In a perfectly competitive market (a theoretical ideal), the products offered by different sellers are identical or very close substitutes.
-This means that consumers perceive little or no difference between the offerings of different sellers, making price the primary factor in their purchasing decisions.
+So in practice, consumers perceive little or no difference between the offerings of different sellers, making price the primary factor in their purchasing decisions.

 - Free Entry and Exit: Businesses can freely enter or exit the market without facing significant barriers, such as high start-up costs, restrictive regulations, or exclusive control over essential resources.
 This ensures that new entrants can challenge existing players and that inefficient firms are forced to adapt or exit.